denulemos/java-sql-toolbox/README.md

 ```

 (In order for you to use my Database, you will need to create an user in MySQL called student, with the same password)

+### Take note!

+The MySQL Connection tool is added to this project, is the .jar file, you will probably need to import it as a library to the project :) (Downloaded on October 2022)